Azure/azure-powershell/src/ServiceFabric/ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ### -CertificateFile
-The existing certificate file path for the primary cluster certificate.
+The existing certificate file path for the primary cluster certificate

 ```yaml
 Type: System.String